pachyderm/docs-content/2.4.x/enterprise/auth/enterprise-server/setup.md

 seriesPart:
 ---

-The **Enterprise Server** is a component in Pachyderm which manages Enterprise Licensing and the integration with a company's Identity Providers (IDPs).
+The **Enterprise Server** is a component in {{%productName%}} which manages Enterprise Licensing and the integration with a company's Identity Providers (IDPs).

-An organization can have **many Pachyderm clusters registered with one single Enterprise Server**.
-Administrators activate the Enterprise Server with an **Enterprise License Key** from Pachyderm sales, and optionally configure authentication with their IDP via SAML, OIDC, LDAP, etc...
+An organization can have **many {{%productName%}} clusters registered with one single Enterprise Server**.
+Administrators activate the Enterprise Server with an **Enterprise License Key** from {{%productName%}} sales, and optionally configure authentication with their IDP via SAML, OIDC, LDAP, etc...

-An Enterprise Server uses the same binary/images as a regular Pachyderm cluster, therefore, it is deployed like a typical cluster (See our [Deploy/Manage](../../../../deploy-manage/) section) with minor differences:
+An Enterprise Server uses the same binary/images as a regular {{%productName%}} cluster, therefore, it is deployed like a typical cluster (See our [Deploy/Manage](../../../../deploy-manage/) section) with minor differences:

 - **No Object store**: It is **not backed by an object store**.
 In other words, you won't need to set up an object store, so you don't need any deployment target in your helm chart.
 - **The PostgreSQL Instance requires two databases: `dex` and `pachyderm`**.
 Note that when the enterprise server is deployed as a standalone cluster as part of a multi-cluster deployment, all the clusters than will be registered to this enterprise server will each require one PostgreSQL database only: `pachyderm` (`dex` being at the enterprise server already).

-The following diagram gives you a quick overview of an organization with multiple Pachyderm clusters behind a single Enterprise Server.
+The following diagram gives you a quick overview of an organization with multiple {{%productName%}} clusters behind a single Enterprise Server.
 ![Enterprise Server General Deployment](/images/enterprise-server.png)

 {{% notice note %}}
-For POCs and smaller organizations with one single Pachyderm cluster, the **Enterprise Server services can be run embedded in pachd**.
+For POCs and smaller organizations with one single {{%productName%}} cluster, the **Enterprise Server services can be run embedded in pachd**.
 A separate deployment is not necessary.
-An organization with a single Pachyderm cluster can run the Enterprise Server services embedded within pachd.
+An organization with a single {{%productName%}} cluster can run the Enterprise Server services embedded within pachd.
 {{% /notice %}}

 The setup of an Enterprise Server requires to:

 1. Deploy it.
 2. Activate your Enterprise Key and enable Auth.
-3. Register your newly created or existing Pachyderm clusters with your enterprise server.
+3. Register your newly created or existing {{%productName%}} clusters with your enterprise server.
 4. Optional: Enable Auth on each cluster.

 {{% notice warning %}}
-We are now shipping Pachyderm with an **embedded proxy** allowing your nterprise server to expose one single port externally.
+We are now shipping {{%productName%}} with an **embedded proxy** allowing your nterprise server to expose one single port externally.
 This deployment setup is optional.

 If you choose to deploy your enterprise server with a Proxy, check out our new recommended architecture and [deployment instructions](../../../../deploy-manage/deploy/deploy-w-proxy/) as they alter the instructions below.